translate/amagama/README.txt

 The source and target language options only need to be specified if the file does not provide this information.
 They override file metadata if specified.

-All bilingual formats supported by the Transalte Toolkit are supported.
+All bilingual formats supported by the Translate Toolkit are supported.
 If a directory is passed to -i its content will be read recursively.